densk1/react-boilerplate/README.md

 # react-boilerplate
 ### Description
-A CRM system for a video and creative agency built on Reactjs, Bootstrap 4, Mongo and Node.
+An agency CRM agency built on Reactjs, Bootstrap 4, Mongo and Node.
 Created to circumvent the need for GDPR related data protection contracts between agencies and saas CRM companies.
 Installed in-house with access limited to in office LAN only.

-# You will need to add the following in the `server/config` directory?
-- Mongo DB keys
-- Unique JWT key

 ### Features